dhogborg/atnetgo/README.md

   github.com/dhogborg - <d@hogborg.se>

 COMMANDS:
-   list     List the stations and the modules attached fetch    Fetch and display data help, h  Shows a list of commands or help for one command
+   pretty	Pretty print the stations and the modules attached list		List the modules and the values in a greppable list json		Output a machine readable json string help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --appid 		Netatmo application ID [$NETATMO_APP_ID] --appsecret 		Netatmo application Secret [$NETATMO_APP_SECRET] --user, -u 		Netatmo login name [$NETATMO_USER] --password, -p 	Netatmo password [$NETATMO_PASSWORD] --station, -s 	The station name, default to the first one [$NETATMO_STATION] --module, -m 	Station module name, default to the first one [$NETATMO_MODULE] --help, -h		show help
    --version, -v	print the version

    ```